 Creating Test Suite

-To create a test suite, perform the following steps:
+To create a test suite, perform these steps:

 1. Go to the Test Suite Module.